PED4404 – Learning cultures, leadership and motivation in working life

 Language of examination

 The assignment requirements will be given in English.
-You must write your paper in English.
+You must write your exam paper in English or in one of the Scandinavian languages.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.